 Diaper rashes – causes, prevention and care

-Even with the most expert and careful diaper changes, diaper rash happens.
+Diaper rashes happens even with the most expert and careful diaper changes.
 Despite its name, diaper rash isn't really caused by diapers.
 It is caused by bacteria that react with urine in a baby's wet diaper to form ammonia.
 It's the ammonia that irritates the skin, causing small, red pimples or patches of rough, red skin.

 Doctors say that keeping a baby dry is the best way to prevent diaper rash.
 So check diapers often and change them as soon as they show the slightest trace of wetness.
 Highly breathable diapers like HUGGIES® can also help keep baby's skin dry.
 Of course, if your baby has a mild case of diaper rash, be extra careful to change diapers frequently.
 Your doctor will probably also recommend that you apply a thin layer of protective ointment or petroleum jelly to the affected area.